 Once you’re ready—and comfortable—to start taking turns on your own, it’s time to pick a pass.
 Beware: Skiing is expensive.
 The two main partnerships for skiing Colorado’s resorts are the Ikon and Epic passes, which cover 15 of our local ski areas:

-Includes: Winter Park, Copper Mountain, Steamboat, Eldora, Aspen, Aspen Highlands, Aspen Snowmass, and Buttermilk
+Includes: A-Basin, Winter Park, Copper Mountain, Steamboat, Eldora, Aspen, Aspen Highlands, Aspen Snowmass, and Buttermilk

-Includes: A-Basin, Beaver Creek, Breckenridge, Keystone, Vail, Crested Butte, and Telluride
+Includes: Beaver Creek, Breckenridge, Keystone, Vail, Crested Butte, and Telluride

 So how do you choose between the two?
 “First decision is figuring out where your friends and family are going to be skiing,” Lloyd says.
 “Socializing is a key factor.
 You want to go where your friends go.”

 Apart from the Ikon and Epic Passes, skiers and snowboarders can purchase ski passes for individual ski areas or lift tickets.
 Ski passes usually start around $400, depending on the resort (for example, a ski pass to Copper Mountain starts at $529 for adults).
 Lift tickets usually run around $100 depending on the day and the ski area.